xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 **Script tab**

+The script tab displays the script view, where user can set the environment, setUp, tearDown, or any configuration in test suite level.
+To learn more about test suite configuration, see [Test Suite](https://docs.katalon.com/katalon-studio/docs/create-test-suite.html).

 **Integration tab**

-Information regarding your test suite integration with qTest is displayed in this tab.
+The Integration tab displays information regarding your test suite integration, for example, with qTest.
 Refer to [Integrate test suite](/display/KD/Integrate+test+suite) for more details.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-2-20-163A543A47.png)

 **Result tab**

+After you execute the test, the result tab displays the result of the latest execution, including the Passed/ Failed status of each test case, a summary report, all execution settings, and the execution environment.
 ### Test Suite Collection Editor

-Basically, a Test Suite Collection contains a set of test suites to allow users to execute test suites together.
+A Test Suite Collection contains a set of test suites, which allows you to execute test suites together.
 Refer to [Test suite collection](/display/KD/Test+Suite+Collection) for more details.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-10-11-133A393A22.png)

 ### Data File Editor

-When you open a data file, its detailed information including the data source and preview data set... is displayed in the editor.
+When you open a data file, the data file editor displays its detailed information, including the data source and preview data set.
+You can upload your data from an Excel file, a CSV file.
 Refer to [Manage Test Data](/display/KD/Manage+Test+Data) for more details.

 * If the test data is from an Excel file:
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-2-20-173A73A38.png)

 * If the test data is from a CSV file:
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-2-20-173A63A7.png)

 * If the test data is defined internally inside your test project:
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-2-20-173A93A51.png)
 * If the test data is from a database query:
     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/toolbars-and-views/image2017-2-20-173A93A21.png)

 ### Checkpoint Editor